teamliftr/framework/docs/FUTURE_ADDITIONS.md

 This usage guidance would be focused on high-level activities, such as: engaging with assessments, performing team reviews, selecting improvement priorities, creating new improvement projects, etc.

 Teams often have trouble assessing whether they are doing “enough” when pursuing an improvement goal, and this uncertainty can have a negative impact on motivation.
 By enabling teams to assess their overall use of the Framework against a set of TeamLiftr-validated guidelines, we can provide teams with the ability to more confidently assess whether their current efforts are  are sufficient to meet their overall goals.

-# Contributing
- If you’d like to help with the development of TeamLiftr, we’d love to hear from you.
-Here are some ways to get involved:

-   - **Provide Feedback** by [opening an issue](https://github.com/teamliftr/framework/issues/new) in our [GitHub repository](https://github.com/teamliftr/framework).
-   - **Propose a Change** by [submitting a pull request](https://github.com/teamliftr/framework/pulls).
-   - **Join Our Community** by signing up to the [TeamLiftr Community on Slack](https://join.slack.com/t/teamliftr/shared_invite/zt-17s1ssb6b-1~k1AzVajRxCxbJHxqMpRw).